-- 1) up to two (2) Professional Activity days in the 2015-2016 school year; - 2) two (2) Professional Activity days in the 2016-2017 school year; that will be made available for the purpose of the SULP.
+1) two (2) Professional Activity days in each of the school years outlined above that will be made available for the purpose of the SULP.

-For employees whose work year is greater than ten (10) months, a school board will designate days, subject to system and operational requirements, which will be available for the purpose of the SULP in each of the 2015-2016 and 2016-2017 school years.
+For employees whose work year is greater than ten (10) months, a school board will designate days, subject to system and operational requirements, which will be available for the purpose of the SULP in each of the school years listed above.
 These employees will be eligible to apply for up to two (2) days leave in each of these years.

-For the 2015-2016 school year, the available day(s) will be designated no later than thirty (30) days after central ratification.
+For the 2019-2020 school year, the available day(s) will be designated no later than thirty (30) days after central ratification.
 All interested employees will be required to apply, in writing, for the leave within ten (10) days of local ratification, or within ten (10) days from the date upon which the days are designated, whichever is later.
-For the 2016-2017 school year, the days will be designated by June 15, 2016.
-All interested employees will be required to apply, in writing, for leave for the 2016-2017 school year by no later than September 30, 2016.
+For the remaining school years, the days will be designated by June 15 of the current school year for the upcoming school year.
+All interested employees will be required to apply, in writing, for leave by no later than September 30, of the current school year.
 Approval of the SULP is subject to system and operational needs of the board and school.
 Approved leave days may not be cancelled or changed by the school board or the employee.
 Exceptions may be considered with mutual consent.
 Half day leaves may be approved, subject to the system and operational needs of the board and school.